BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Introduction

-To address these issues, we propose BlockDFL, a fully decentralized P2P FL framework based on blockchain that solves the privacy problem in terms of training data, security problem in terms of poisoning attacks and inefficiency problem of FL.
-To filter out poisoned updates, we propose a two-layer scoring mechanism, where local updates are filtered according to the stake and scored by median-based testing, and global updates are scored by Krum.
-Then, we design an efficient voting mechanism based on the Practical Byzantine Fault Tolerance (PBFT) \cite{Castro1999PBFT} algorithm to uniquely select a global update in each round.
+To address these issues, we propose BlockDFL, a \textbf{fully decentralized P2P FL framework} based on blockchain that protects the privacy in terms of data representation and security in terms of poisoning attacks while achieving high efficiency.
+To effectively filter out poisoned updates even in non-IID setting, we propose a two-layer scoring mechanism, where local updates are filtered according to the stake and scored by median-based testing, and global updates are scored by Krum.
+To uniquely select a global update in each round without forking, we design an efficient voting mechanism based on the Practical Byzantine Fault Tolerance (PBFT) \cite{Castro1999PBFT} algorithm.
 The two mechanisms work jointly to defend poisoning attacks.
 Gradient compression is introduced to protect the training data from being reconstructed and further reduce communication cost.
-The main contributions of this paper are threefold: \begin{itemize} \item We propose BlockDFL, an efficient decentralized P2P FL framework, which solves the security, efficiency and data representation leakage problems of FL by incorporating several mechanisms and leveraging blockchain as the foundation. \item In order to reach the consensus on the suitable global update in each round of FL, we propose a PBFT-based voting mechanism for consensus on the global update among verifiers, which never forks.
-It works together with the proposed two-layer scoring mechanism to fulfill poisoning-resistance. \item We implement a prototype of BlockDFL and conduct extensive experiments on two real-world datasets, indicating that BlockDFL achieves good efficiency and scalability and can resist poisoning attacks when there are up to 40\% malicious participants.
-We also experimentally demonstrate that there exists appropriate sparsity that protects data representation privacy without harming the accuracy of distance-based anti-poisoning algorithms and FL. \end{itemize}
+The main contributions of this paper are threefold: \begin{itemize}[itemindent=1em, listparindent=2em, leftmargin=0em] \item We propose BlockDFL, an efficient decentralized P2P FL framework with blockchain as the foundation, which provides security and privacy protections for FL while achieving high efficiency. \item To reach the consensus on one suitable global update in each round of FL, we propose a PBFT-based voting mechanism, which never forks.
+It works together with the proposed two-layer scoring mechanism to fulfill poisoning-resistance. \item We implement a prototype of BlockDFL and conduct extensive experiments on two real-world datasets, showing that BlockDFL achieves good efficiency and scalability and can resist poisoning attacks when there are up to 40\% malicious participants for both IID and non-IID data.
+We also experimentally demonstrate that there exists appropriate sparsity that protects data representation privacy without harming the accuracy and security of BlockDFL. \end{itemize}

-The rest of this paper is organized as follows.
-Section \ref{sec-preliminaries} provides preliminaries of this paper.
-Section \ref{sec-BlockDFL-overview} overviews BlockDFL.
-Section \ref{sec-BlockDFL-design} introduces BlockDFL in detail.
-Experimental results and analyses are presented in Section \ref{sec-experiments}.
-Section \ref{sec-related} reviews the related work.
-Finally, Section \ref{sec-conclusion} concludes the paper.